 #1: Watch the sunset at Carricitos Beach

 Carricitos is my favorite beach in Sayulita and I come here every day with my dog, Lola.
 It’s quite a hike to get there – if you are walking from the center of Sayulita town, it can take you 20-30 minutes depending on your speed.
 The walk is a canopy forest where you can see hundreds of fireflies during its season (August-September).

 There are days when the tide is low and everyone can enjoy a dip.
 However, be mindful of certain conditions.
 I had a bad experience here when one person I know almost drowned but don’t let this discourage you.

 #2: Take surfing lessons

 Surfing is one of the best things to do in Sayulita.
 In fact, some people come to town only for surfing!
-When I came here in May, it was the best time to learn as the waves are really low and is perfect for beginners.
-Most of my friends who tried it the first time were able to ride right away.
+When I came here in May, it was the best time to learn as the waves are really low and are perfect for beginners.
+Most of my friends who tried it the first time we’re able to ride right away.

 In my case, I took surf lessons with a young Mexican guy who works at the beach.
 He’s not a teacher but he is very good at it so I casually asked him if he can teach me some longboard techniques.
 Just for fun, he agreed without even asking me for a fee!
 Of course, I still paid him at a minimum amount but if you don’t want to pay for expensive surf lessons in Sayulita and still want to learn with a teacher, make friends with the locals at the beach.